Skip to content

 9. After 3 hours of smoking, begin spritzing with 15-20 sprays every hour for 3 more hours for a total of 3 separate spritzes before removing it.

-10. Once the shoulder reaches an internal temperature of between 165° and 170°, remove it from the grill.
+10. Remove it from the grill once the shoulder reaches an internal temperature of between 165° and 170°.

 11. Add it to a double sheet of large foil or butcher’s paper and spray it again with the spritzer generously.